Monday, December 7, 2015

 let's do a little wine axiology here. take this advice from winefolly.com: How to Taste Wine?

 Look: Look at the shade of color and opacity.
 How does it compare to other wines of the same varietal?
 Is it darker?
 More intense?
 Harder to see through?
-Take a mental snapshot for later, these hints will show how bold, rich and viscous the wine is.
+Take a mental snapshot for later, these hints will show how bold, rich and viscous the wine is.scroll down and check the video of the young female somm discussing primitivo. she is really cool. we've discussed this in class, basically the more you discriminate taste the better you're able to taste.

 Smell: Time to pay attention.
 Identifying smells beforehand makes tasting flavors in wine easier.
 Start by swirling the glass to aerate the wine and release its aromas.
 To swirl a glass, place it flat on a table and move your hand as though you are drawing tiny circles with the base.
 Now stick your nose in there and take a big sniff.
 What do you smell?